 What’s the phrase?
 Blue and green should never be seen, unless in pastel form.

 It’s a yes from us.
-Pastel colours are on-trend and versatile, (and you can be easily paint over when you’re ready to redecorate)!
+Pastel colours are on-trend and versatile, (and can be easily painted over when you’re ready to redecorate)!
 If this review has sealed the deal for you, read our article Things You Should Know Before Painting Your Room to ensure the best finish!

-How do you feel about pastel colours?
+How do you feel about pastels?
 Have you used them before?
 Let us know your opinion on Facebook and become part of the A Fancy Home community!